lafosca/AndroidFaceCropper/README.md

 `setFaceMarginPx(int faceMarginPx)`, in pixels, and for each side.

 `setEyeDistanceFactorMargin(float eyeDistanceFactorMargin)`, as a multiplier of the distance between the detected face eyes.

+`setDebug(boolean debug)`, to enable painting red circles over detected faces.

+`getFullDebugImage(Bitmap bitmap)`, to obtain a non-cropped image as the original, but with the detected faces painted, and the cropped area painted in green.